What are the benefits of having a dog?

 Health and wellbeing

 Come rain or shine, your dog will always need a walk.
 And this regular exercise can equal impressive health benefits.
-Studies show dog owners will walk 23,700 miles with their dog (over 12 years), walking 22 minutes more per day (around 2,760 additional steps) than people without dogs.
+Studies show that, over twelve years, dog owners will walk 23,700 miles with their dog and 22 minutes more per day (around 2,760 additional steps) than people without dogs.

 Dogs have been ‘man’s best friend’ for 18,000 years, and their devotion to their owners mean they are fantastic companions, but you’ll also benefit from making new human friends too, while out walking or at training classes.